Jackson17Carlton/HTML-Parser/README.md

 # HTML-Parser
 Parses HTML input files and implements a stack data structure to test for appropriate opening and closing tags.
+As the file is read, tags are pushed onto the stack.
+When the corresponding closing tags are read, the opening tags are popped off.
 If the file is improperly formatted, outputs an error message.
+Otherwise, the stack will be empty and the file would have been properly formatted.